top of page

 The One I Grew Up Visiting: Ashland Berry Farm

 Ashland Berry Farm has 30 acres of pumpkins.
-Opening on September 24, this farm is open 10-5 on weekends and 10-6 on weekdays.
+This farm is open 10-5 on weekends and 10-6 on weekdays.
 There are a few weekdays it’s closed - check their website.
 They offer free parking & free hayrides to the patch, plus all you can carry pumpkins for $25!
 The Donut Shop opens on October 1, and it will serve fresh donuts on weekends only.
 They will also have hot dogs, corndogs and fries on the weekends.
 The Kids Activities also open on October 1 for weekends only.
 Passes cost between $5 - $12, depending on the activities you'd like to participate in.

 When my son was one, I would take him during the week to explore the market for free!
 There are a bunch of pre-picked pumpkins, so it's perfect for pictures.